Fill out this brief form to find your degree today!

 Other Forms of Financial Aid

-If you’re unable to find a scholarship or a grant to help pay for your education, there are other forms of aid worth looking into.
-Many businesses, private and public, offer tuition assistance for students in the medical field.
-If you’re currently employed, it’s a good idea to check with your human resources representative to find out if tuition assistance is an option.
-If not, it’s also a good idea to research potential employers who help repay your student loans.
-In such cases, you’ll likely need to sign a contract that requires you to work for the company for a certain number of years.
+Many businesses, private and public, also offer tuition assistance for students in the medical field.
+If you’re currently employed, it’s a good idea to check with your human resources representative to find out if they have a tuition assistance program.
+However if you are not employed or you’re looking for another job, you may want to find potential employers who can help repay your student loans.
+To utilize the tuition assistance programs provided by your employer, you may need to sign a contract that requires you to work for them for a specific period of time.